Titles and Synopses?

 IT’S YOUR FUNERAL!

 In the year 2030, Nora is devastated to receive a funeral notice.
-Still, there’s a ten percent chance she won’t be the one in the coffin.
+Still, there’s a ten percent chance

 It ended up being a *rather* dark near-term dystopia/political satire-ish thing (though hopefully suspenseful) about population control in a post-health insurance world.
 I didn't intend that; I think that's just what was available in my brain.
 Also, after I submitted it, I read something on the forum about different word counts between Google Docs and MS Word.
 In a panic, I logged into my work account, which is my only access to MS Word, and double-checked, and, sure enough: my erstwhile 1995-word story was now 2025 words.
 I did some frantic cutting and resubmitted (before midnight) -- that's allowed, right?
 Please say that's allowed.